 The country of Philippines is represented by one of the most beautiful set of islands in the world which is attractive not only to tourists, but also to investors interested in doing business here.
 With a friendly legislation towards foreign investments, the Philippines government allows for the establishment of companies here under very advantageous conditions.
+You can also watch our video on how to start a business in the Philippines:

 If you want to open a company in Philippines, the guide below will take you through a tour of the company registration procedure in this country.
 You can also initiate the company incorporation procedure online, through our easy-to-use company formation tool: